backdrop-contrib/ip2country/README.txt

 official Regional Internet Registries (RIR) responsible for assigning IP addresses.
 The claim is the database is 98% accurate, with most of the problems coming from users in less-developed countries.
-Regardless, there's no more-authoritive source of this information.
+Regardless, there's no more-authoritative source of this information.
 Although the default RIR used is ARIN, an admin menu allows you to choose any of the five.

 If you have cron set up for your Drupal site, this IP to Country database will be automatically updated at a frequency determined by the admin menu at